A rebellion is brewing to rein in predatory account management practices in the U.S. banking industry.

 As if these policies weren’t bad enough, the bank is continuing to resist good faith legal settlements.
 It has refused to settle several outstanding whistle-blower lawsuits for wrongful termination, even though the US Justice Department has recently weighed in with briefs to support the fired workers.

 And despite promises to do otherwise, the bank is challenging class-action lawsuits from share holders that want compensation for the damage the bank did to its holdings and to the bank’s reputation by issuing misleading public filings that denied that illegal cross-selling was occurring.

 Wells Fargo insists that these cases be settled in arbitration, limiting its admission of liability as well as the size of the awards.

 At last April’s shareholders meeting, there was a mini-uprising among attendees that almost led to a fist fight when one angry shareholder physically charged a board member, and was removed.
 Several top board members, including the chairman, Stephen Sanger, barely survived a vote of confidence.
 Now there are rumors that the entire Wells Fargo board – all 12 officers — could soon be voted out.

-That would be the clearest sign yet that Wells Fargo understands the consequences of violating the public trust — and after two decades of gross malfeasance, is prepared to reinvent itself.
+That would be the clearest sign yet that Wells Fargo understands the consequences of violating the public trust — and after two decades of unconscionable corporate abuse, is prepared to reinvent itself.